 Where to eat

 If you are going to spend a whole day at the Budapest baths, you will probably be interested in where to eat.
 Most of the baths with full day entrance have inside restaurants or cafes with prices somewhat higher than the restaurants in the city center but still quite affordable.

 In many of them you can also bring your own food and keep it in your locker or in your cabin to take it with you when you get out of the water.
-In any case, don't rule out going out in the middle of the day for lunch or a walk around; if you let reception know, you can go back in with your bracelet at any time of the day, at least in most spas.
+In any case, don't rule out going out in the middle of the day for lunch or a walk around; if you let the front desk know, you can go back in with your bracelet at any time of the day, at least in most spas.

 When to go

-The spas in Budapest are open all year round and both in summer and winter the experience is worthwhile.
-In winter, you will be quite cold when you go from one pool to another, but it will be worth it in exchange for being in a warm water pool when outside the temperature drops below zero degrees.
+The spas in Budapest are open all year round and in both summer and winter the experience is worthwhile.
+In winter, you will be quite cold when you go from one pool to another, but it will be worth it in exchange for being in a hot pool when outside the temperature drops below zero degrees.

 Although all these baths are properly cared for, the amount of people that concentrate daily inside makes it advisable to take some precautions.
-Above all, bring your own flip-flops or rent them on site and wear them whenever you are out of the water.
-Although a water cap is not mandatory, it is advisable to wear one to avoid leaving hair in the pools.
+Above all, wear your own flip-flops or rent them on site and wear them whenever you are out of the water.
+Although the water cap is not mandatory, it is advisable to wear it to avoid leaving hair in the pools.

 Why visit a Spa in Budapest?

 There are many cities that lend themselves to visit a spa or a spa during the trip, but in Budapest this goes beyond.
-Visiting the spas of the city is a practically obligatory experience for the visitors as it can be to visit the Parliament or to cross any of the bridges of the Danube that communicate the two banks of the city.
+To go to the spas of the city is a practically obligatory experience for the visitors as it can be to visit the Parliament or to cross any of the bridges of the Danube that communicate the two banks of the city.